jeremyzbc/ms-frontend-sandbox/README.md

 `npm test`
 or
 `npm run test:coverage`
-Generate a test coverage table.
+Will generate a test coverage table.

 ## Lint ##
 `npm run lint:fix`
-Run Eslint and Prettier code formatter.
+Run Eslint and Prettier code auto-formatter.
 Note: change "linebreak-style": ["error", "windows"] in .eslintrc file to "linebreak-style": ["error", "unix"] if you are on Mac.

 ## Style ##